kessotolo/ConversationalCommerce/README.md

 - Do NOT use or create a root-level Alembic directory.
 All migrations and env.py config are in `backend/alembic`.
 - If you see `ModuleNotFoundError: No module named 'app'`, you are likely running Alembic from the wrong directory or without the venv activated.
 - For more details, see `backend/README.md`.

+- The backend uses an event-driven architecture for order actions.
+See backend/docs/api/orders.md for event types, payloads, and usage.